 Use caller identification tools

-For landlines, this device shows the caller ID, just add it to your landline and that’s it, millions of spam numbers have been already reported and will be automatically blocked.
+For landlines, you can add a device that shows the caller ID, just add it to your landline and that’s it, millions of spam numbers have been already reported and will be automatically blocked.
 It’s faster than the others.

 Don’t trust what everyone is talking about when it comes to identifying unknown phone calls with just an app on mobile phones, that can work.
 The main goal for seeing the caller ID on your screen is not just for identification, but also, it’s a matter of security for you, you don’t have to answer annoying phone calls with private numbers, they’re mostly other phone scams that attract the intention of people by offering fake prizes, gifts or offers.